freva-org/freva-nextgen/_sources/APIRef.rst.txt

                     will be based on file paths or Uniform Resource Identifiers (URIs).
     :type uniq_key: str
-    :query batch-size: Control the number of maximum items returned by the query.
+    :query max-results: Control the number of maximum items returned by the query.
 Default is 150.
-    :type batch-size: int
+    :type max-results: int
     :query start: Specify the starting point for receiving search results.
                  Default is 0.
     :type start: int